Forbes Chair of English Language

 The Forbes Chair of English Language is a chair at the University of Edinburgh.
-It is one of a number of chairs founded in the 1940s following a bequest by East India mechant and Edinburgh alumnus Daniel Mackintosh Forbes.
+It is one of a number of chairs founded in the 1940s following a bequest by East India merchant and Edinburgh alumnus Daniel Mackintosh Forbes.
 Its original title was the Forbes Chair of English Language and General Linguistics, but with the creation of a separate chair of general linguistics in the 1960s the latter part of the title was dropped, incumbent Angus McIntosh continuing in the role.